Germany: SPD's simmering identity crisis erupts | DW | 03.06.2019

 The move split the party: SPD conservatives lauded the policy's beneficial effect on job growth, while more left-leaning factions condemned Hartz IV as inhumane and "neo-liberalist."

-"They never had a majority position on Hartz IV, about whether it was good or bad," said Böhnke.
+"They never had a majority position on Hartz IV, about whether it was good or bad," said Olaf Böhnke, a senior adviser with Rasmussen Global in Berlin.
 "They never managed to find an SPD narrative for that."

 Read more: Germany's SPD focuses on welfare as way out of poll misery